 - Your time: 1–2 hours per day of focused action

-The mentor path assumes you need to pay someone before you can take action.
-The system path assumes you need structure and tools, and puts you in motion immediately.
-For someone who has not yet earned their first commission, the system path makes more sense every time.
+The mentor path assumes you need to pay before you can act.
+The system path assumes you need structure and tools, and gets you moving immediately.

-Roughly 80 to 95 percent of affiliate marketers fail or quit.
-This statistic gets used to sell mentorship — “don’t be in the 95%, get a mentor!”
-But the data does not support that claim.
-Many people with mentors fail too.
-Many people without mentors succeed.
+80 to 95 percent of affiliate marketers fail or quit.
+This stat gets used to sell mentorship — “don’t be in the 95%, get a mentor!”
+But data doesn’t support this.
+Many mentored people fail.
+Many without mentors succeed.

 What actually separates the 5% who thrive: